Difference between OPD and IPD Treatment

 - Online video consultation

-IPD provides coverage for treatments that require more than a 24-hour hospital stay.
-It is where most of the expensive medical needs are incurred.
+IPD provides coverage for treatments that require a hospital stay of more than 24 hours.
+This is where most expensive medical needs are incurred.

 Examples of IPD treatments:

-- Surgical procedure for taking out the Appendix or Gall Bladder
+- Surgical procedure for removing the appendix or gallbladder

 - Treatment for a heart attack requiring ICU admission